 There are a variety of options that can be added to custom garage doors, including:

-Allows light into the garage and can add an attractive decorative element; comes in a variety of shapes and sizes.
+Allows light into the garage and can add an attractive decorative element; it comes in a variety of shapes and sizes.

 Keeps the garage warm in winter and cool in summer; reduces noise from outside.

-Prevents cold air and moisture from entering the garage; helps keep your home warmer in winter and cooler in summer.
+Prevents cold air and moisture from entering the garage; it helps keep your home warmer in winter and cooler in summer.

 Adds an attractive decorative element to the door, especially when paired with upgraded panels or insulation.